bcgov/design-research-guide/docs/define-goals.md

 [Edit or Request New Content](https://github.com/bcgov/user-research-guide/issues/new/choose)

 # Define the Research Goals
-Before starting any research, you should understand:
+Before starting any research, you should understand

 - What you’re trying to achieve (do you want to understand your users’ behaviour, try out new features or both?)
 - Which problems you’re trying to solve